SiFTW/MitchellLabWebsite/content/event/lymphoid-malignancies-with-interdisciplinary-techniques-lymit-2022/index.md

 ---
 title: Lymphoid Malignancies with Interdisciplinary Techniques (LyMIT) 2022
+abstract:
-abstract: We are hosting a new meeting we are hosting on research into Lymphoid Malignancies with Interdisciplinary Techniques (LyMIT), which will take place on 21st June 2022.
-The aim of the meeting is to learn about the wide range of interdisciplinary methodologies being used to better understand and treat lymphoid malignancies.
-There will be talks on advances ranging from experimental model systems to computational biology.
-This event will take place in-person at the University of Sussex in Brighton.
+summary: We are hosting a new meeting we are hosting on research into Lymphoid Malignancies with Interdisciplinary Techniques (LyMIT), which will take place on 21st June 2022.
 location: University of Sussex
 date: 2022-06-21T08:30:08.521Z
 date_end: 2022-06-21T17:00:00.000Z
+profile: false
 all_day: false
 links:
   - url: https://www.eventbrite.co.uk/e/lymphoid-malignancies-with-interdisciplinary-techniques-lymit-tickets-256778329897